 - Filling out paperwork on your behalf and submitting it within any important deadlines

-- Communicating with other involved parties such as your employer, their workers’ compensation insurance company, or their legal team
+- Communicating with other involved parties such as your employer, their workers’ compensation insurance carrier, or their legal team

 Once we develop your case, we will then represent you during hearings about your claim and potentially negotiate a settlement.
 If your claim gets denied, we can help you appeal this decision.

 Complete a Free Case Evaluation form now

 How Much Does a Decatur Workers Compensation Lawyer Cost?

 Our team will discuss our rates with you in your free consultation before we start working with you.
 That being said, we work on a contingency-fee-basis.
 We do not charge attorney’s fees before your case settles and only take payment if we are able to help you secure compensation.

 Should you receive benefits, our fee comes out from your retroactive benefits payments so that you never have to pay out of pocket.